Welcome to Equipoise, Chicago's Premier Online Mental Health Counseling Clinic

 The balance achieved in equipoise is like a tug-of-war, where there is tension between the two sides, but the opposing forces offset each other to maintain a balanced status quo.

-That’s what we believe happens when someone regularly diets due to societal pressure to lose weight.
+In emotional eating, this is what we believe happens when someone regularly diets due to societal pressure to lose weight.
 No one diets because they enjoy it; restriction for weight loss is a sacrifice to achieve a goal.
 When the objective of weight loss is for appearance, the goal is social acceptance.
 This demand may feel unfair, but it’s seen as a necessary price of admission.

 When people feel that their normal eating instincts must be suppressed in order to gain acceptance, their initial response is to comply, and later, to rebel. with a defiant show of independence.
 This allows a false, yet briefly reassuring, sense of autonomy.
 This soon leads them to regret their defiant behavior and to return with a renewed commitment to dieting, creating a vicious cause-and-effect cycle of dieting and binge eating.